Debates on cultural consumption

 Sign up to view the full document!

 Within a culture, there are various species of capital that cannot be summed down to a single concept of capital.
 Within societies, people have different competencies with regards to this cultural capital and the class structure developed by Bourdieu is based on the analysis of survey data that includes various indicators of both cultural and economic capital that individuals in the occupational system posses.
 The three axes determine the class of individuals.
 The members of dominant class tend to display unitary lifestyles and they exhibit what Bourdieu calls a sense of distinction.
 This habit is defined by the aesthetic sensibility which is displayed in various moments of the daily life.
 The people who belong to the working class display antithetical lifestyles.
+They have a taste of necessity and are inclined to assigning priority to function over form.

 Sign up to view the full document!